 the plans or reductions in future contributions to the plans.

-A liability for a termination benefit is recognised at the
+A liability for a termination benefit is recognized at the

 earlier of when the entity can no longer withdraw the offer

-of the termination benefit and when the entity recognises
+of the termination benefit and when the entity recognizes

 any related restructuring costs.